brsr/brsr.github.io/_posts/2021-05-02-spherical-triangle-centers.md

 title: "Spherical triangle centers with vectors"
 tags: geometry vectors cartography
 ---
 There are many triangle centers defined for Euclidean triangles.
-These triangle centers can also be defined in spherical geometry, but some Euclidean centers correspond to two or more spherical centers.
+These triangle centers can also be defined in spherical geometry, although some Euclidean centers correspond to two or more spherical centers.
 See [this paper](https://arxiv.org/abs/1608.08190) for details.
-That said, this post lists some spherical triangle centers with nice constructions in terms of vectors.
+This post lists some spherical triangle centers with nice constructions in terms of vectors.
 Here's an image of them together.
 Unlike in Euclidean geometry, none of these fall on a geodesic together, although there may be an equivalent to the Euler line using centers not included here.

 <center><img src="/assets/images/spherical/centers.svg" alt="Some centers of a spherical triangle" height="300" /></center>